KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/theory1_interrupts.md

 ```
 With this line, **x** holds the number "00000001".
 This means the bytes are represented in Little Endian.

-Setting the fifth bit, might be a bit cumbersome.
+Setting the sixth bit, might be a bit cumbersome.
 First the result of 2<sup>5</sup> has to be calculated.
 After googling the result, the programmer can write:

 ```C
   unsigned char x;